Sodomy law: China

+Hong Kong

 In Hong Kong "Homosexual Buggery" is prohibited.
 Before 2014, according to the Crimes Ordinance Section 118C, both of the two men must be at least 16 to commit homosexual buggery legally or otherwise both of them can be liable to life imprisonment.
 Sect 118F states that committing homosexual buggery not privately is also illegal and can be liable to imprisonment for 5 years.

 "Heterosexual Buggery".
 A man who commits buggery with a girl under 21 can also be liable for life imprisonment (Sect 118D) while no similar laws concerning committing heterosexual buggery in private exist.

-In 2005, Judge Hartmann found these 4 laws: Sect 118C, 118F, 118H, and 118J were discriminatory towards gay males and unconstitutional under the Hong Kong Basic Law and contrary to the Bill of Rights Ordinance in a judicial review filed by a Hong Kong resident.
+In 2005, Judge Hartmann found these four laws: Section 118C, 118F, 118H, and 118J were discriminatory towards gay males and unconstitutional under the Hong Kong Basic Law and contrary to the Bill of Rights Ordinance in a judicial review filed by a Hong Kong resident.
 It was believed that the age of consent had been reduced from 21 to 16 for any kind of homosexual sex acts.
 In 2014, the ordinance was amended according to the judgement.

+Cook Islands

+Homosexuality was decriminalized in the Cook Islands by an act of Parliament on 1 June 2023.
+Prior to that, male homosexual activity was illegal in the Cook Islands under the Crimes Act 1969.
+Consensual male sodomy was punishable by up to seven years' imprisonment, while indecency between males was punishable by up to five years' imprisonment.
+The law was inherited from the former British Empire.
+Prosecutions were rare, however.

 Denmark

-In 1933, Denmark legalized homosexuality.
+In 1933, Denmark decriminalized homosexuality.
 The age of consent has been set at 15 since 1977.

+Dominica

+In April 2024, the High Court of Dominica ruled that sections 14 and 16 of the Sexual Offences Act, that criminalised consensual same-sex activity between adults, were unconstitutional.

+Prior to that ruling, both male and female types of same-sex sexual activity were illegal in Dominica, as was anal intercourse between persons of the opposite sex.